itsnotthetim/FRA532_LAB1/README.md

     * Summarize:
         * **Bicycle Model:** This model is work well at slow speed, see in error distribution graphs.
 Additionally, the results are good, the path that calculate form this model is very close to ground truth.
 That mean this model is can use to be the inverse kinematics model of our robot.
-        * **Double-Track Model:** This model is work well at slow speed, see in error distribution graphs.
-Error from high speed show there are more error than slow speed.
-But this model work well at yaw, see in error from slow and high speed, The results are not very different.
-        * **Single-Track Model:** This model has characteristics like yaw-rate model, see in path tracking and error distribution graphs.
+        * **Single-Track Model:** This model has characteristics like double-track model, see in path tracking and error distribution graphs.
 But this model isn't work well at high speed.
 Observed at path tracking you can see the result slowly move away from ground truth.
 Additionally, you can see in error graphs.
 At high speed position tracking error has more that slow speed so much including yaw.
+        * **Double-Track Model:** This model is work well at slow speed, see in error distribution graphs.
+Error from high speed show there are more error than slow speed.
+But this model work well at yaw, see in error from slow and high speed, The results are not very different.
         * **Yaw-Rate Model:** This model error in position calculation more than other model, see in error distribution graphs.
 It has a lot of error, but this model is work well at yaw calculation.
 Error at this variable is very low both in slow and high speed.
 Because of this model based on imu data that contains yaw value.

         ---

 2. No-Slip Condition Model